 15.5 You will be responsible for any liability suffered or incurred by you as a result of us reconnecting your electricity supply.

 16.1 The lines company is responsible for most of the electrical lines and equipment in your area which are not on your premises, but may also own, lease or control lines and equipment on your premises.
 The lines company’s particular responsibilities are operating and maintaining:

 (a) the network up to your network connection point; and

-16.2 You are responsible for the things that happen on your premises.
-This means you have responsibility for the things that you do and things that other people do on your premises.
+16.2 You are responsible for the things that you do and things that your agents, your invitees, other people in your household and their agents and invitees do on your premises.
 Your particular responsibilities include: